 In today’s world, social media is about as essential to daily life as eating and sleeping.
-There are over 3.2 billion active social media users in 2019, which means nearly half of the globe’s population is on a social media platform of some kind.
+There are over 4.55 billion active social media users in 2021, which means over half of the globe’s population is on a social media platform of some kind.
 In order to stand out as a professional in comparison to the everyday user, there are certain tricks you need to rely on.

 Here are ten of the top ways to make your profiles and content look like they were created by top-notch media and marketing professionals.
 Even if you only have access to basic photo editing and design software, you can make your profile stand out with these tried-and-true methods.